 Tanya is a social worker and has a small practice in Essex working primarily with youth and young adults.
 Tanya is also a school social worker at Charlotte Central School.
-Tanya lives in Essex with her spouse Jefferson Hales and their dog Laika.
+Tanya lives in Essex, with her spouse Jefferson and their dog Laika.

-Tanya made the decision to run for state office after realizing that the government did not seem set up to work for her, her neighbors, or most Vermonters.
+Tanya made the decision to run for office after realizing that the government did not seem set up to work for her, her neighbors, or most Vermonters.
 Upon closer inspection it became clear that her voice wasn’t even represented in Montpelier.
-Tanya wants to fight for a Vermont that works for everyone and make sure that the voices of all people are represented.
-Tanya believes in affordable housing, living wages, social justice, universal healthcare, strong education, and progressive taxation.
+Now, after serving as a State Representative for Essex, she is even more determined to make change as a member of the state senate.
+Tanya wants to fight for a Vermont that works for everyone, and make sure that the voices of all people are represented.
+Tanya believes in climate justice, affordable housing, living wages, social justice, universal healthcare, strong education, and fair taxation.

-Tanya was able to return to Chittenden County to live when she took a job at Pathways Vermont working with state government to develop and run the Vermont Support Line.
-Through her work on the support line and while attaining a graduate degree in social work from the University of Vermont Tanya deepened her skills in leadership, activism, and policy
+Tanya was able to return to Chittenden County to live when she took a job at Pathways Vermont, working with state government to develop, and run the Vermont Support Line.
+Through her work on the support line, and while attaining a graduate degree in social work, from the University of Vermont, Tanya deepened her skills in leadership, organizing, and policy

-Tanya has extensive experience that position her well to fight for a Vermont that works for everyone; the young person starting out, the retired person living on a fixed income, the social worker scraping by, the person who is unable to work due to circumstance.
-She wants to increase affordability, build towards equity and accessibility, support strong education, and promote community engagement.
-Tanya believes that this state will only work when all voices are adequately represented and fully participating.
+Tanya has extensive experience that positions her well to fight for a Vermont that works for everyone; the young person starting out, the retired person living on a fixed income, the social worker scraping by, the person who is unable to work due to circumstance.
+She wants to increase affordability, build towards equity and accessibility, support strong education, and promote safe and resilient communities .
+Tanya believes that this state will only work for all when all voices are adequately represented and fully participating.

 Tanya’s experience and achievements include: